nuuuwan/lanka_data_timeseries/README.md

 * 2024-01-11 06:28:41 - Analysis of Revenue Collection of Provincial Councils-Other Revenue-Northern (cbsl - Annual)
 * 2024-01-11 06:28:41 - Analysis of Revenue Collection of Provincial Councils-Other Revenue-Sabaragamuwa (cbsl - Annual)
 * 2024-01-11 06:28:41 - Analysis of Revenue Collection of Provincial Councils-Other Revenue-Southern (cbsl - Annual)
-* 2024-01-11 06:28:41 - Analysis of Revenue Collection of Provincial Councils-Other Revenue-Total (cbsl - Annual)
-* 2024-01-11 06:28:41 - Analysis of Revenue Collection of Provincial Councils-Other Revenue-Uva (cbsl - Annual)
-* 2024-01-11 06:28:41 - Analysis of Revenue Collection of Provincial Councils-Other Revenue-Western (cbsl - Annual)